 1. Better problem solving

-One of the main benefits of multimedia learning is that it increases learners’ problem solving ability.
+One of the main benefits of multimedia learning is that it increases learners’ problem-solving ability.
 This is due to the fact that multimedia learning is oftentimes more interactive and stimulating.
 As opposed to reading a problem in a textbook, learners are able to visually see the problem and therefore enhance their ability to solve it.

-One study even showed that multimedia learning can increase learners’ motivation, level of understanding and teamwork – which can all lead to better problem solving.
+One study even showed that multimedia learning can increase learners’ motivation, level of understanding and teamwork – which can all lead to better problem-solving.
 Multimedia learning is just more engaging for learners and allows them to dig deeper into problems in order to find better solutions.
 For this reason, using different types of media can be especially beneficial when using the Problem-Based Learning method.

-2. Deeper understanding
+2. Deeper understanding of the material

 Another important benefit of multimedia learning is that it enables learners to develop a deeper understanding of the material.
 The educational psychologist, Richard Mayer, developed a widely accepted theory that explains why multimedia learning leads to deeper understanding.
 His theory, which is known as the Cognitive Theory of Multimedia Learning, purports that multimedia enables the brain to process information through multiple channels, thus leading to deeper understanding.